crosswire/xiphos/INSTALL.md

 Specific requirements:
 ---------------------
-It is strongly advised to use Fedora-Toolbox, a Linux container that isolates processes from the rest of the system.

-**Note: If you're running Fedora 31 or newer, you'll need to pull a Fedora 30 container.**
+### toolbox
+The toolbox utility, which uses containers, provides an environment where development tools and libraries can be installed and used, it makes it easy to use a containerized environment for everyday software development and debugging.

     $ sudo dnf install fedora-toolbox

 All dependencies, MinGW C and MinGW C++ Compilers, either 64-bit or 32-bit will be installed in the container, without affecting the base operating system.

+**Note: If you're running Fedora 31 or newer, you'll need to pull a Fedora 30 container.**

 Building for 32-bit Windows®:
 ----------------------------